biocore/biom-format/doc/documentation/adding_metadata.rst

 Adding sample and observation metadata to biom files
 ====================================================

 Frequently you'll have an existing BIOM file and want to add sample and/or observation metadata to it.
 For samples, metadata is frequently environmental or technical details about your samples: the subject that a sample was collected from, the pH of the sample, the PCR primers used to amplify DNA from the samples, etc. For observations, metadata is frequently a categorization of the observation: the taxonomy of an OTU, or the EC hierarchy of a gene.
-You can use the ``biom add-metadata`` script to add this information to an existing BIOM file.
+You can use the ``biom add-metadata`` command to add this information to an existing BIOM file.

 To get help with ``add-metadata`` you can call::

 	biom add-metadata -h

-This script takes a BIOM file, and corresponding sample and/or observation mapping files.
+This command takes a BIOM file, and corresponding sample and/or observation mapping files.
 The following examples are used in the commands below.
 You can find these files in the ``biom-format/examples`` directory.

 Your BIOM file might look like the following::